 A few benefits of rebate management systems

-Although it will undoubtedly be better to use deal management software in the long run, you don’t need to delete all your Excel spreadsheets and move a new system straight away.
+Although it will undoubtedly be better to use rebate management software in the long run, you don’t need to delete all your Excel spreadsheets and move to a new system straight away.
 Rather, use the expertise you have to make sure you get the right software.
 And while you go through the process of getting a new rebate management system in place, keep your accounting spreadsheets and assess the processes that you currently use.
-That way you can make sure to keep the processes in place (or streamline and improve them) when the time comes to move to a new system.
+That way you can make sure to keep the processes in place (or streamline and improve them) when the time comes to move to a new finance system.